Chapter 4

 Let us notice the following verses,

-Consequently, our study of the ministry of John the Baptists will be accomplished in two parts.
+Consequently, our study of the ministry of John the Baptist will be accomplished in two parts.
 The first part, which we will cover in this chapter, will be to examine John the Baptist's activities that prepared the way for our Lord.
 The second aspect of John the Baptist's mission will be covered in chapter 5.
 In this chapter we will see how Jesus purified those who were now called to minister unto Him.

 To explore John the Baptist's activities that prepared the way for the Lord we will,